sourav4152/project_basic/razor-pay/README.md

 ### CORE FEATURES
 ![core features](./screen_shot/03.png)

-## Contributing
-If you would like to contribute to this project, feel free to fork the repository and submit a pull request.

 ## License
 This project is for educational purposes and is not affiliated with Razorpay.

 ## Contact
-For any queries, feel free to contact me at [your email] or connect with me on GitHub @sourav4152.
+For any queries, feel free to contact me at guptasourav595@gmail.com or connect with me on GitHub @sourav4152.